Two-Fisted Rangers

 Two-Fisted Rangers is a 1939 American Western film directed by Joseph H. Lewis and written by Fred Myton.
 The film stars Charles Starrett, Iris Meredith, Bob Nolan, Kenneth MacDonald, Dick Curtis and Wally Wales.
 The film was released on December 13, 1939, by Columbia Pictures.

 Plot

+Thad Lawson arrives in Oak Valley driven by a quest for justice after his brother, the town's sheriff, is murdered.
+He discovers that Jack Rand, a formidable figure in Oak Valley, is responsible for the crime.
+When Rand further escalates his reign of terror by killing Jordan Webster, the local newspaper publisher, Thad resolves to bring him to justice.
+With allies like Dirk Hogan and the newly appointed sheriff Jim Hanley, Thad strategizes to dismantle Rand's criminal empire once and for all.